The Weight of the World (Buffy the Vampire Slayer)

 "The Weight of the World" is episode 21 of season 5 of the television series Buffy the Vampire Slayer.
+The episode aired on May 15, 2001 on The WB.

 In this episode, Willow tries to reach the Slayer, who has been rendered catatonic by Dawn's abduction.
 Meanwhile, the boundaries separating Ben and Glory begin to dissolve, and Glory is forced to deal with human emotion.

 The premise of Buffy the Vampire Slayer is that an adolescent girl, Buffy Summers, is chosen by mystical forces and given superhuman powers to kill vampires, demons, and other evil creatures in the fictional town of Sunnydale.

 Plot

 Glory prepares for the ritual to open the portal, talking to her minions and Dawn, who is tied up and gagged on a chair.
 Spike reports that he cannot see Glory anywhere, but the gang has a new problem as Buffy has been reduced to a state of catatonia.
 Spike tries to violently shake Buffy back to normal, which only leads to a fight with Xander, and Willow forces them apart with magic.
 Willow takes command and quickly formulates a plan with both Buffy and Giles incapacitated: the Scoobies are to return to Sunnydale, with Xander taking Giles to the hospital, Anya looking after Tara, and Spike tracking down Glory while Willow helps Buffy.
 After mentioning that Ben and Glory share a body, Spike realizes that Glory's magic makes the humans forget that bit of information every time it is revealed to them.

 Glory first attempts to comfort a frightened Dawn, but starts to lose her cool as she realizes she is feeling guilty.
 Dawn reveals to Glory that she remembers the transformation from Ben; this really worries Glory, as it implies Ben is closer to the surface than before.
 She asks to have Ben taken out of her body, but it is the punishment she must face for her crime.

 With Anya looking after Tara, Willow performs a spell to enter the mind of the Slayer, where she finds herself talking to Buffy as a child.
 Willow witnesses Buffy's memory of baby Dawn being brought home by their parents Joyce and Hank.
 In Buffy's mind, Willow watches a now adult Buffy shelve a book at the magic shop, followed by Buffy's memory of the First Slayer telling her that "death is [her] gift".
 At her house, Buffy calmly acknowledges that death is her gift, before going to Dawn's room and smothering the young girl with a pillow, much to Willow's horror.
 In Buffy's mind, the remembered scenes repeat endlessly.